-Two graduate student advisors hold office hours each week during the academic year, and respond to student emails to provide timely answers to the most common questions that students have regarding the major.
+Two graduate student advisors hold office hours each week during the academic year, and respond to student emails to answer most questions that students have regarding the major.
 The graduate student advisors will be able to discuss major requirements, scheduling and course selection as well as review your checklists and discuss your progress in the major.
 Other than transfer credit or study abroad questions (see below), students should direct all questions and concerns about their major to these advisors.
-In most cases, the graduate student advisors will be able to answer your questions directly.
+In most cases, the graduate student advisors will be able to answer your questions.
 In a few cases, they may refer you to someone else in the department (such as myself) or in your school for further information.
-Office hours for these advisors is on the Advisors page of the website at the beginning of the semester.
+Office hours for these advisors is posted at Advisors | Columbia | Economics at the beginning of the semester.

-The one issue that the graduate student advisors do not handle is approval for transfer credits or study abroad credits.
+One issue that the graduate student advisors do not handle is approval for transfer credits or study abroad credits.
 All economics transfer credits must be approved in writing by the Department of Economics.
 Information about the transfer credit process is below.
 Students may request a personal faculty advisor to discuss academic or career goals.
 Faculty advisors will not discuss major requirements - that is the role of the graduate student advisors.
 Faculty advisors will discuss course selection to meet intellectual goals and interests as well as career or research options.
 If you plan on attending a PhD program in economics or pursuing economics research after graduation, then it is recommended that you request a faculty advisor.
 To request a faculty advisor, you must complete the online form on the Advisors page.
-Faculty advisors are assigned only twice per semester.
+Faculty advisors are assigned at the beginning of each semester.